wandb/docs/docs/guides/app/features/panels/weave/intro.md

 displayed_sidebar: default
 ---

-# Weave

-## Introduction
+# Querying and plotting Tables

-Weave Panels allow users to directly query W&B for data, visualize the results, and further analyze interactively.
-Weave Panels have 4 primary components, as illustrated in the image below:
+Use Weave Panels to directly query W&B for data, visualize the results, and further analyze interactively.
+Weave Panels have four primary components, as illustrated in the image below:

 1. The **Weave Expression**: specifies the query to execute against W&B's backend
 2. The **Weave Panel Selector**: specifies the Panel used to display the results of the query.